The toughest challenges remaining for the undefeated DII women's basketball teams | NCAA.com

 We are over the halfway point of the 2019-20 DII women's basketball season, and three teams remain in the hunt for a perfect season.
 There have been four perfect seasons since DII women's basketball began in 1982, and one of those teams — 37-0 Ashland in 2017 — is still perfect on the year.

-RANKINGS: Ashland rises in the latest NCAA.com DII women's basketball Power 10
+RANKINGS: Drury is the new No. 1 in the latest Power 10

 Let's take a quick look at how the remaining three teams have fared so far and what is left on their chase for an undefeated season.